ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **3)** Load the hint-supported gene models into IGV:

 You can now compare the lift-over chicken annotation with your initial AUGUSTUS predictions and the predictions guided by intron hints.
 Has the addition of intron hints improved the gene prediction?
-Can you think of ways to make the annotation even better?
-What other types of hints can you think of and do you think that a computational prediction is sufficient for a high-quality gene build?

 **QB2.9:** Check position 7,460 kbp again.
 Has the use of RNA-seq hints improved the annotation?